 Many movies have portrayed this helplessness and I have chosen to discuss four foreign ones where the lead character is physically helpless.
 "The Sea Inside", "The Diving Bell and the Butterfly", "Guzarrish", and "The Intouchables".
 They were all well done and perhaps because they personalized a great human fear each left a strong impact.
 SPOILER ALERT--the endings are important to the discussion.
 I think you can enjoy these movies even after knowing the endings.

 To create sympathy for the main characters there had to be a contrast between what was before, and what happened after the cause of paralysis.
 Usually either a flashback or some pre event coverage established the dynamism for the main character.
-Another method was by projection where the main character was imagined to be doing something impossible. and desirable, especially well done in" The Sea Inside", but also in "The Diving Bell and the Butterfly" and "Guzaarish".
+Another method was by projection where the main character was imagined to be doing something impossible and desirable, especially well done in" The Sea Inside", but also in "The Diving Bell and the Butterfly" and "Guzaarish".

-Another common denominator is that each protagonist had a sense of humour which helped them to get through the ordeal.
-In "The Diving Bell and the Butterfly" the viewer was privileged to hear the protagonist's thoughts and we could laugh even though the other participants didn't get the humour.
+Another common denominator is that each protagonist had a sense of humor which helped them to get through the ordeal.
+In "The Diving Bell and the Butterfly" the viewer was privileged to hear the protagonist's thoughts and we could laugh even though the other participants didn't get the humor.
 Each protagonist displays a humorous perspective on their situation.
 The rest of us can be so pompous and deluded that we can't laugh at ourselves or our situations.

 "The Sea Inside" (2004) was based on the life of Ramon Sampedro who was noted for spreading joy while campaigning for his own death.
 Javier Bardem portrays Ramon as a charming mostly bed-ridden man who writes poetry and has connections to the outside world.
 Most of those close to him are part of his team in his campaign for the right to die, except his brother whose house he lives in.
-We learn that many women love him and in reality Ramon actually had more women enamoured of him than was in the movie script.
+We learn that many women love him and in reality Ramon actually had more women enamored of him than was in the movie script.
 Belen Rueda, an especially beautiful actress, is brought in as his lawyer and later we learn chosen because she also has a debilitating disease.
 Javier is confronted by priests who try to convince him his wish to die is sinful.
 After a court rejection he arranges his own death with the help of his network of supporters.
 Won Oscar as best foreign language film as well as several international awards.
 Directed by Alejandro Amenabar who I have admired in other blogs